iterative/dvc.org/static/docs/commands-reference/commit.md

 not storing unwanted <abbr>data artifacts</abbr>.
 Checksums is still computed and added to the DVC-file, but the actual data file is not saved in the DVC cache.
 This is where the `dvc commit` command comes into play.
-It performs that last step: storing the file in the DVC cache.
+It performs that last step: storing the file in the cache directory.

 ## Options